 How is the SCA organized?

-The SCA “Knowne World” is divided into Kingdoms, each ruled by a King and Queen who gain the throne by winning a Crown Tournament, held semi-annually.
-There are also a Prince and Princess (the heirs to the throne), and a council of Great Officers who handle the day-to-day business of running the kingdom.
+The SCA “Knowne World” is divided into Kingdoms, each ruled by a King and Queen who gain the throne by winning a Crown Tournament, held semi-annually in most kingdoms and three times a year in the West Kingdom.
+There are also Princes and Princesses (that rule the Principalities of a Kingdom), and a council of Great Officers who handle the day-to-day business of running the kingdom.

 Within a kingdom (which may cover many states and thousands of square miles) there are subdivisions called Principalities, and local chapters called Baronies, Shires, and Cantons.
 Each group has its own slate of officers to run it.
 It is the members of the local chapters who actually plan and run the events, practices, and other activities for SCA participants.